-MSC provides efficient and cost-effective ocean transportation for the DOD and other federal agencies during peacetime and war.
+MSC provides efficient and cost-effective ocean transportation for the DOD and other federal agencies during competition, conflict and crisis.
 More than 90 percent of U.S. warfighters' equipment and supplies travel by sea.
-The program manages a mix of government-owned, long-term chartered ships as well as additional shortterm chartered ships.
-By law and policy, MSC must first look to the U.S.-flagged market to meet its sealift requirements.
-Government-owned ships are used only when suitable U.S.-flagged commercial ships are unavailable.
+The U.S. Maritime Administration (MARAD) maintains and crews Sealift ships.
+When activated, MSC assumes operational control of the vessels.